 A clinical psychologist is someone who has extensive training in administering assessments, diagnosing mental health conditions, and treating mental illnesses or disorders.
-They have graduate-level degrees and in gaining their license to practice, they’ve completed thousands of hours of training while under the supervision of a licensed supervisor.
+They have completed thousands of hours of training while under the supervision of a licensed supervisor.
 They are well-versed in understanding mental health conditions, and they’ve researched their expertise in their field.
 They can work in private practices, clinics, or residential treatment centers.

-One of the most common types of psychologists is school psychologists.
-School psychologists help children deal with complex emotional, academic and social issues in a school environment.
+One of the most common types of psychologists is a school psychologist.
+School psychologists help children deal with complex emotional, academic, and social issues in a school environment.
 During the day, a school psychologist might see a child for acting out in the classroom or help a student by advising them about college plans.
 School psychologists are an integral part of the academic world.
-They speak with teachers, parents and other staff members who help children get the most out of their education.
-They consider the school and home environments when working with a student who is having any emotional or social concerns at school.
+They speak with teachers, parents, and other staff members who help children get the most out of their education.
+They consider the school and home environments when working with a student who is having any emotional concerns at school.
 A school psychologist can provide intervention when there is a mental health concern with a student.
 They can give outside referrals for the student to get services such as individual therapy.
 Some school psychologists conduct group therapy in an academic setting.

 Biopsychologists are also called “biological psychologists” or “physiological psychologists.”
 A biopsychologist can perform research on the human brain, and they understand human behavior.
 They examine behavior based on biology and how people act, think, and feel.
 This kind of psychologist might try to investigate injuries and diseases as well.

 Psychology is the study of human behavior.
 Cognitive psychologists specialize in observing how people behave depending on what’s happening to them.
 They look into human behavior, how people think, decision-making processes, and the way that somebody solves a problem.
 They study problem-solving in human beings and try and understand how people recognize and can have internalizing behavior when using information to solve problems.